chef/chef-web-docs/content/saas/sso.md

 1. Fill the form fields with the values provided by your IDP.

     * **SSO URL:** Single Sign-On URL is provided by your IDP.
-    * **Email Attribute:** The attribute is set up in IDP foruser e-mail.
+    * **Email Attribute:** The attribute is in IDP for user e-mail.
     * **Username Attribute:** The attribute is set up in IDP for the username.
     * **Entity Issuer URL:** The value will be `https://your_automate_url/dex/callback`.
-    * **CA Certificate:** Ca certificate provided by the IDP.
+    * **CA Certificate:** CA certificate provided by the IDP.
 The value should include the following markers:

     ```sh
     -----BEGIN CERTIFICATE----- and -----END CERTIFICATE-----